Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 Usually those messages will be displayed for the first instances to be configured and not for subsequent instances because the SSH server in subsequent instances has some more time to get ready.

 However, an instance configuration step may indeed get stuck displaying those messages no end.
+It has happened to us under two conditions that we will call test conditions and normal conditions.

+#### **Test conditions**
+By test conditions we mean creating instances to test something (as opposed to creating instances for a workshop: normal conditions).
+In testing something, we have sometimes created a few instances and immediately after realised we forgot somethineg, corrected it, deleted the instances and created the instances again using the same instances names, and then got those messages no end.

+We had to delete the instances, and create new ones with different names.
+We believe the problem is the too close subsequent requests to map the same domain names to different IP addresses.
+The AWS domain name system, Route 53, needs sometime to propagate the changes to its servers, etc. It has not been worth trying to solve this.
+They are only tests and we can use other instances names.

+#### **Normal conditions**
-If this happens, the following has always worked for us:
+Creating instances for a workshop is normal conditions.
+We have got those messages under normal conditions and the following has always worked for us:
 - **abort** the run of the script `csinstances_create.sh` by pressing `Ctrl-c` (the keys Ctrl and c simultaneously) a few times until you get back the prompt of your terminal.
 You will be aborting the script `aws_instances_configure.sh` first, the one that displays those messages, and then the  script `csinstances_create.sh` which invoked `aws_instances_configure.sh` as the **last step** of creating instances.\
 Note that **the AWS resources of all instances have already been created** when you abort the Scripts while seeing the messages "Connection timed out" or "Connection refused".
 It is only the **instances configuration** phase that has not been completed.